Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress04/09/2023

-Setting a disbursement target of 95% this year, Mr. Phan Van Mai said that in the remaining months, Ho Chi Minh City must "spend" 45,790 billion VND, nearly equal to the results of 2021 and 2022.
+Setting the disbursement target this year at 95%, Mr. Phan Van Mai said that in the remaining months, Ho Chi Minh City must "spend" 45,790 billion VND, nearly equal to the results of 2021 and 2022.

 Speaking to VnExpress , Chairman of the Ho Chi Minh City People's Committee Phan Van Mai said the first problem lies in the site clearance stage.

 "Currently, many districts have to find a valuation unit because some are not interested in participating," he said.
-For example, at the My Thuy and An Phu intersection projects (with investment capital of VND3,622 billion and more than VND3,400 billion, respectively, in Thu Duc City), the city had to spend 60 days to select a valuation unit.
-The same thing happened in Binh Chanh District when looking for a unit capable of meeting the three criteria of compensation, support, and resettlement.
+For example, at the My Thuy and An Phu intersection projects (investment capital of VND3,622 billion and more than VND3,400 billion respectively in Thu Duc City), the city had to spend 60 days to choose a valuation unit.
+The same thing happened in Binh Chanh district when looking for a unit capable of meeting the three criteria of compensation, support, and resettlement.

-People demolish their houses to prepare the site for handover to the Ho Chi Minh City Ring Road 3 project.
+People demolish their houses to prepare the site for the Ho Chi Minh City Ring Road 3 project.
 Photo: Thanh Tung

-People demolish their houses to prepare the site for handover to the Ho Chi Minh City Ring Road 3 project.
+People demolish their houses to prepare the site for the Ho Chi Minh City Ring Road 3 project.
 Photo: Thanh Tung

 Even if an appraisal unit is found, Mr. Mai said the progress of this activity will encounter some problems due to the difficulty in collecting transaction information.

-"In many places, when we go into the appraisal, we find that there is very little information about successful real estate transactions.
+"In many places, when we conduct appraisals, we find that there is very little information about successful real estate transactions.
 At the same time, people declare prices in contracts lower than the actual price, making it difficult to determine prices close to the market," he said.
 According to the Chairman of Ho Chi Minh City, if the prices are not close, it will be difficult for people to agree on land handover.

 In addition, the legal documents of real estate are complicated, the verification time is long, sometimes up to a month.
 The underground technical infrastructure system (electricity, water supply and drainage, telecommunications) in the locality was built over many periods, very complicated, leading to relocation and re-establishment to hand over the site is also less convenient than in other places.

-In addition to the site factor, construction is also behind schedule due to the contractor's limited resources after the pandemic.
-Many investors have not implemented projects scientifically and effectively.
-Some inner-city projects such as An Phu intersection and Nguyen Van Linh - Nguyen Huu Tho underpass are being constructed in areas with high traffic density, requiring relocation while working and ensuring traffic, which greatly affects the progress of the project.
+In addition to the site factor, construction and installation are also behind schedule due to the difficulty of contractors' resources after the pandemic.
+Many investors are not scientific and effective in project planning and implementation.
+Some projects in the inner city such as An Phu intersection, Nguyen Van Linh - Nguyen Huu Tho underpass are being constructed in areas with high traffic density, having to move and ensure traffic at the same time, greatly affecting the progress of the project.

 To overcome these bottlenecks, Mr. Mai said that the City People's Committee has authorized districts, towns, and Thu Duc City to self-approve land price adjustment coefficients, thereby speeding up site clearance and disbursement.
 For example, the project to upgrade and expand Duong Quang Ham Street (Go Vap District), after the land price adjustment coefficient was approved on July 6, only 1 month later, 847 billion out of 1,750 billion VND was disbursed.
 7 months ago, the disbursement rate was 0%.